Trade Secret / Non-Competition Agreements

 • Departing employees should be reminded of their obligation to preserve the confidentiality of the Company’s trade secrets after termination of the employment relationship.

-Please feel free to contact Baird Quinn's Non-Competition lawyers, Non-Solicitation Lawyers, and Trade Secret Lawyers, if you have any questions regarding non-competition agreements, non-solicitation agreements or trade secret issues.
+Please feel free to contact Baird Quinn’s Non-Competition, Non-Solicitation, and Trade Secret lawyers, if you have any questions regarding non-competition agreements, non-solicitation agreements or misappropriation of trade secret issues.
 You may obtain additional information about our Non-Competition lawyers, Non-Solicitation Lawyers, and Trade Secret Lawyers by going to the following link.
-Contact Us